bytewax/bytewax/docs/articles/concepts/joins.md

 The named versions have identical parameters and join semantics, but in stead of emitting `tuple`s down stream, they emit `dict`s in which the keys are the names of the keyword arguments you use to specify the upstream sides.
-This helps out a lot when you many-sided joins and it can be difficult to keep track of which values are in which index of the resulting tuple.
+This can help you keep track of the values of the joined data more easily in your code.
+Depending on the kinds of transformations you are doing downstream, it might make more sense to use named joins so that it makes it easiest to write that downstream code.

 For example, given our original streaming join.
 If you remember the output was 2-tuples because there were two sides to the join.